Decidable equality for Empty

 Squash α

-It is empty if α
+: it is empty if α

-is empty, otherwise it is a singleton.
+is empty, otherwise it has just one element.
+It

-It is the "universal Subsingleton
+is the “universal Subsingleton

 ” mapped from α